timothyshores/Sprint-Challenge--Hash-BC/README.md

 Explain in detail the workings of a dynamic array:
 * What is the runtime complexity to access an array, add or remove from the front, and add or remove from the back?
+  - Accessing an array has a constant time or O(1)
+  - Add to front is linear time or O(n)
+  - Remove from front is linear time or O(n)
+  - Add to back is constant time or O(1)
+  - Remove from back is linear time or O(n)
 * What is the worse case scenario if you try to extend the storage size of a dynamic array?
+  - It would take linear time or O(n) to copy all of the previous elements in the array.
+The size of the new array would be 2n where n is the previous number of elements.

 Explain how blockchain networks remain in consensus:
 * What does a node do if it gets a message from another in the network with a new block?